thmscly/rachel-cox-art-shopping-app/README.md

 This is a React shopping cart e-commerce app built to showcase and sell my wife's art.

+It's currently deployed through Netlify, and can be found here:https://rachelcoxart.com/

 It was done following tutorials with personalized built-from-scratch elements, and is intended to include the following tools:

     1. React